Monkredding House, North Ayrshire: Mineral workings

 Coal workings and wastes at Monkridding near Kilwinning were recorded by Timothy Pont in 1608, extending between 50 acre and 100 acre, associated with the limestone.
 As stated, stone and coal workings came so close to the mansion house that the main entrance had to be moved.

-"In the lands of Monkridding there are old coal wastes, connected with the limestone series, from 2½ to 3 feet in thickness, which had been opened several hundred years ago and they extend over between 50 and 100 acres.
-This coal-bed must have been of great value in those days of defective machinery from the peculiar position of the coal and lay of the land, as it was all wrought water-free and from the old waste there is now a constant run of fine water.
-There is a great extent of the lower seam yet to work.
-Among the Blair papers were found receipts for coal from this locality dated 200 years ago."

 Monkredding Quarry, with its associated smithy and railway, was a freestone quarry with associated hamlet, limestone and coal pits; as shown on the OS 6 in to the mile map.
 The Inspector of Mines' Report in 1874 lists Monkredding amongst the twelve operating mines in the Irvine area.

 The Monkridden No.1 coal seam was abandoned before 1879 and No.2, Wee coal and limestone was still working in 1877.
 Goldcraig's limestone quarry closed in 1891 and the Wee coal working was abandoned in 1927.
 Lylestone had Wee coal and fire-clay workings.
 The upper quarries were abandoned in 1918.